 In the central decades of the 1st century BC, the city, now integrated into the Roman state as a Municipium, was reorganized on an urban and architectural level, also being equipped with a solid wall.

-Between the III and IV sec. it had its first bishop, Vicinius, who later became patron saint of the city.
+Between the 3rd and 4th centuries it had its first bishop, Vicinius, who later became patron saint of the city.
 In the 10th century, the Romanesque cathedral was erected which served as a nucleus around which the city continued to gravitate.

 In the winter months you can take long walks along the Way of San Vicinio, in the silence of pristine spaces you can also find yourself.

 In spring you will be greeted by the scent of the "Easter Loaf", a typical lenten and Easter cake from Sarsina, the result of the most genuine and original country cuisine.

 With the arrival of summer, when the summer heat makes us want a little refreshment and the long walks on the Way of San Vicinio are more tiring, it is necessary to find some refreshment at the Arena Plautina in the evenings of the Plautus Festival and the other events that are organized as part of it: without forgetting the traditional "Roman Festival" during which Sarsina dresses in ancient Roman clothes.

 Then, with the arrival of the autumn months, chestnuts become the protagonists: once "bread for the poor", now considered a real treat for their scent, versatility and nutritional characteristics.

 With the red color of its bricks, the Cathedral Basilica of San Vicinio is able to welcome tourists and pilgrims all year round, with the silent embrace of its mighty columns and with the peace received from the blessing with the "chain" of San Vicinio.